Halleyscomet0855/nvim-config/README.md

 # Halley's nvim config

 ## Introduction
-Howdy.
-So, if you're here, then that means you've gotten access into my nvim config.
-Pretty cool, huh?...
-Ah, who am I kidding.
-It's very much shit, but it's my shit, alright?

-This will serve as my documentation for the development of this config.
-I'm going to treat this an ongoing project, so, yeah.
-Should be fun!
+Hello!
+This is an old verion of my neovim config that I've left very barren.
+I've since created a new config that is bundled with my dotfiles (which are private).
+Still, I hope it can give a little glimpse into how I approach projects!

 ## The Basics
-This config follows a modularized process; where each plugin gets its own program.
-All of these plugins are initialized in init.lua, with the program
+This config follows a modularized process; where each plugin gets its own file.
+All of these plugins are initialized in init.lua, with the function
 '''
 setup("plugins")
 '''